-But, as Nigel Sadler reveals in his new book, in earlier years the aim of such images was to capture the female form rather than to titillate, and photographers could only produce images of the female nude for use by artists.
+As historian Nigel Sadler reveals, in earlier years the aim of such images was to capture the female form rather than to titillate, and photographers could only produce images of the female nude for use by artists.

 For centuries, artists have depicted naked females.
 Therefore, it was not surprising that when photography was introduced, some photographers gravitated to the female nude as their subject matter.